Authentic Lessons for 21st Century Learning

 4. Manure Digester Means Nebraska Farm is Powered by Pigs

-After discussing the articles and reflecting on what they've learned in this lesson so far, the groups should brainstorm ideas for ways that biogas digesters could be used in or around their communities, keeping in mind that they will create a visual presentation for the class based on what they decide.
-The presentation will be composed using PowerPoint, Prezi, Google Slides, or any other program the teacher choses to use for this assignment.
+After discussing the articles and reflecting on what they've learned in this lesson so far, move to slide 13 and ask groups to brainstorm ideas for ways that biogas digesters could be used in or around their communities.
+Tell students to keep in mind that they will create a visual presentation for the class based on what they decide.

 Evaluate